MarcBaeuerle/Golden-record-images/README.md

 # [Golden Record Images](https://goldenrecord.netlify.app/)

 Real-time decoding and Audio Visualizer of the 116 images present on the Voyager Golden Record using the browser.
-The speed in which the images are displayed are not representative of those on the record, as device performance is what dictates the speed.
+The speed in which the images are displayed are not representative of those on the record.
 Site: <https://goldenrecord.netlify.app/>

 ### Table of contents